Personal Information the JCA May Collect and Hold

 - instructions received from the individual.

-Individuals are given an opportunity to "opt out" of future approaches for donations with each marketing or fundraising mailing by JCA.
+Individuals are given an opportunity to "opt out" of future approaches for donations with each marketing or fundraising campaign conducted by the JCA.
 In some instances this will be the first practicable opportunity to formally communicate with the individual (see Appendix I).

 If an individual elects to be removed from the marketing database his/her details will be removed immediately except where those details may be required for verification purposes by the Australian Taxation Office in which case the record will be maintained in a secure area for a period of 5 years from the date of the last receipt issued and then be removed.

-JCA may use a mailing house or consultants to process its mail outs, but this will only be on the basis of confidentiality agreements to protect the privacy and integrity of the information.
-JCA does not make overseas disclosure of personal information.
+The JCA may use a mailing house or consultants to process its mail outs, but this will only be on the basis of confidentiality agreements to protect the privacy and integrity of the information.
+The JCA is not responsible for the privacy practices of those other organisations.
+JCA does not make overseas disclosure of personal information unless required by law.

-All on-line donations received via the JCA website are securely encrypted.
+The security of personal information is of paramount importance to the JCA and the JCA takes reasonable steps to protect the personal information it holds about individuals from misuse, loss, or unauthorised access, modification or disclosure.
+All on-line donations received via the JCA web-site are securely encrypted.
 Data stored on JCA computers is password protected and accessed on a need to know basis.

 Individual Access to Personal Information

-If an individual makes a written request for access to information JCA may allow the person to inspect their personal records and take notes or may make available a hard copy.
-Such requests will generally be met promptly and if possible within 14 days of a written request.
+If an individual makes a written request for access to information the JCA may allow the person to inspect their personal records and take notes or may make available a hard copy.
+An individual may also request the JCA to update and/or correct personal information held about the individual.

 Individual Concerns/Further Information